 This document (IPNNI-2020-00058Rxxx) extends the STIR/SHAKEN framework to enable an originating service provider to send caller identity PASSporTs to the terminating service provider out-of-band, that is, separate from the telephone network signaling.
-The mechanisms described in this specification are based on the STIR Out-of-Band Architecture and Use Cases defined in [draft-ietf-stir-oob] and Out-of-Band STIR for Service Providers in [draft-peterson-stir-servprovider-oob].
+The mechanisms described in this specification are based on the STIR Out-of-Band Architecture and Use Cases defined in [draft-ietf-stir-oob] and Out-of-Band STIR for Service Providers in [draft-ietf-stir-servprovider-oob].

 IETF Dependencies